Walk Old Port with a good day

 Do Exchange, Fore, and Wharf Streets early enough to enjoy the storefronts, cobblestones, harbor views, and food stops before the area becomes a pure dinner crowd scene.

-Portland is strongest when you mix Old Port walking, one real harbor move, and one museum or brewery block instead of trying to turn every hour into a scheduled stop.
+Portland is strongest when you mix Old Port walking, one real harbor move, and one museum or brewery block instead of trying to turn every hour into another appointment.

 Do Exchange, Fore, and Wharf Streets early enough to enjoy the storefronts, cobblestones, harbor views, and food stops before the area becomes a pure dinner crowd scene.